Web Scraping Using an Automated Browser

 Install ChromeDriver

-Before installing ChromeDriver, make sure you have the following already installed:
+In order to install ChromeDriver, make sure you have already installed:

 -